XuranF/Build-your-own-CDN/README.md

     - Need to find suitable method to compress string so that it will not consume more time.

 - Future Enhancements:
-    - for dns server, we could probably use scamper to do active probes.
+    - For DNS server, we could probably use scamper to do active probes.
-    - we could build a protocol between dns server and httpservers so dns server can intelligently know the contents cached on replicas.
+    - We could build a protocol between dns server and httpservers so dns server can intelligently know the contents cached on replicas.
-    - connect with DNS to make the cache strategy more smart and DNS can response the nearst replica who owns the page in cache.
+    - Connect with DNS to make the cache strategy more smart and DNS can response the nearst replica who owns the page in cache.
-    - find more effective method to rank each page's priority
+    - Find more effective method to rank each page's priority